sawamur/buffered_job/README.md

 ## Current Limitation

-One argument object can be passed to buffered method.
+Only one argument object can be passed to buffered method.

 ## Configuration